fabiofdsantos/2d-cutting-stock-problem/README.md

 Each set of genes will be generated randomly and it contains all pieces of the problem with valid rotations.

 ### Individuals
 An individual is represented by a multidimensional array of pieces and their rotations – 0 (original) to 3 (270º).
-The table 1 shows an example of an individual with two genes.
+The table below shows an example of an individual with two genes.

 | [Index] | [0]: Number [1]: Rotation | Value |
 |:-------:|:-------------------------:|:-----:|